The strongly regular twisted $D_{5,5}(q)$ graph: Abstract

 \section{Abstract}

 We construct a new family of strongly regular graphs with the same parameters as the strongly regular graphs $D_{5,5}(q)$.
-We also construct a family of regular graphs cospectral with the distance-transitive graphs $D_{6,6}(q)$.
-Both constructions can be seen as a variant of the construction of twisted Grassmann graphs by van Dam and Koolen.
+The construction can be seen as a variant of the construction of twisted Grassmann graphs by Van Dam and Koolen.